“Station Yourselves” - Praising Instead Of Fighting

-Jehoshaphat became king after his father, Asa, had died and the land of Judah was invaded by “a great multitude” (2 Chron.
-20:2).
-Scripture says, “Jehoshaphat was afraid and turned his attention to seek the Lord” (2 Chron.
+Jehoshaphat became king after his father, Asa, had died.
+The land of Judah was invaded by “a great multitude” (2 Chron.
+20:2) and Scripture says, “Jehoshaphat was afraid and turned his attention to seek the Lord” (2 Chron.
 20:3).

 Jehoshaphat said to the Lord, “We are powerless before this great multitude who are coming against us; nor do we know what to do, but our eyes are on You” (2 Chron.
-20:12) It was then that “the Spirit of the Lord came upon Jahaziel” (2 Chron.
-20:14) the prophet, who said, “Do not fear or be dismayed because of this great multitude, for the battle is not yours but God’s” (2 Chron.
+20:12).
+It was then that “the Spirit of the Lord came upon Jahaziel” the prophet (2 Chron.
+20:14), who said, “Do not fear or be dismayed because of this great multitude, for the battle is not yours but God’s” (2 Chron.
 20:15).

 And “when they began singing and praising, the Lord set ambushes” against the enemy and “they were routed.”

 O beloved child of God, do you ever feel as if there is a multitude rising up against you?
-Don’t be afraid, and also don’t run into the fight.
+Take courage.
+Don’t be afraid and, also, don’t run into the fight.